-Via ferrata in Europe stretches from the highest peaks to the coast, from the Dolomites to the Julian Alps to the Costa Brava.
+These days you can find via ferratas throughout Europe from the highest peaks of the Julian Alps iN Slovenia to the Costa Brava in Spain.
+There are even quite a few via ferratas in the UK.
 With over a thousand routes to choose from, we had a hard time picking out our favourites.
 Rest assured that there are plenty more than we could possibly list in this article.

 If you’ve got your heart set on a particular mountain range or area, you’re very likely to find a cheeky little via ferrata route there too.

-Italy is a big country and you can find via ferrata from the Tyrol to Tuscany.
-For this one though, we had to focus on the via ferrata in the Dolomites.
+Italy is a big country and you can find via ferratas everywhere from Süd-Tirol to Tuscany.
+For this one though, we had to focus on the via ferratas in the Dolomites.
 They’re simply spectacular.
-Plus, it’s the Dolomites that people consider the home of the first via ferrata routes.
-They were used to move troops to strategic positions during WW1.
+Plus, it’s the Dolomites that people consider the spiritual home of the via ferrata.

-Because of this, via ferrata in the Dolomites is all about getting somewhere.
-You can use the routes to traverse knife edge ridges or connect up two bits of hiking trail that would otherwise be unconnectable.
+Because of this, via ferratas in the Dolomites are all about getting somewhere.
+You can use the routes to traverse knife edge ridges or connect up two bits of hiking trail that would otherwise be un-connectable.
 Famous long distance routes like the Alta Via 2 do just that, over several days.

 On the other side of the Dolomites, the area of Trentino has a good selection of towns.
 Personally, I have stayed in Madonna di Campiglio to do day routes in the Brenta Dolomites.
 From here you can also do the 3-5 day via ferrata and trekking route Via delle Bocchette.
 It’s been on my to-do list for years: incredible rock, incredible panoramic views and fantastical ladder ascents of sheer cliff faces.